astrivant/polyad/docs/deployment/networking.md

 per direction to bound policy expansion.

 Kubernetes policies themselves are additive.
-Polyad emits a separate effective policy selecting each direct workload's pods, rather than overlapping parent and child policies.
+Polyad emits a separate effective policy selecting each direct workload's pods, incorporating the applicable parent and child constraints.
 Only trusted policy administrators should modify NetworkPolicies, Istio policies, membership labels, service accounts or injection configuration.
 Other administrators' policies can widen the allowances.
 This is not isolation against a Kubernetes principal that can change the enforcement infrastructure.